-“Retell, relate, and reflect” are oral and written responses that showcase various levels of communication and thinking ability.
 Each step requires more experience than the previous step.
 When students retell, they are able to discuss or write an original story using their own vocabulary.
 When students relate to the original story, they are able to make personal connections.
-Finally, being able to reflect on the meaning of the story engages students in the ability to infer what the story is about (the heart of the message) and predict any consequences or future implications as a result.

 Students have been accustomed to retelling texts and relating texts to their own personal experiences.
 I have found that when students are asked to reflect upon their experiences or responses, there is generally a pause.
-I have worked diligently on building these reading strategies in my classroom.
+I’ve worked diligently on building these reading strategies in my classroom.
 I often begin with a graphic organizer, such as a train, to assist in retelling a story.
 In order to teach retelling, it must be understood.
 What is retelling and its purpose?

 Retelling